Essential DaVinci Resolve Project Settings (For Beginners!)

-Getting to know the basic project settings in DaVinci Resolve will save you a lot of time down the line.
+Getting to know the basic and default project settings in DaVinci Resolve (versions 18.5, 18, 17, etc.) will save a lot of time down the line – for beginners and newcomers to DaVinci Resolve.

 Get them right when you start.

-Today let’s learn about few project settings related to how Resolve deals with your footage – be it shot through mirrorless cameras, drones, action cameras, smartphones, screen recordings, etc.
+Today let’s learn about important project settings related to how Resolve deals with your footage – be it shot through mirrorless cameras, drones, action cameras, smartphones, screen recordings, etc.

-We’ll also take a look at the settings that need to be set RIGHT before moving your media into DaVinci Resolve.
+We’ll also take a look at how to change the project settings – that need to be set RIGHT before moving your media into DaVinci Resolve.

 There are a ton of settings in DaVinci Resolve which could be intimidating when getting started.